top of page

 When the weather is going to be dry for a day or two, dig a hole that is 60-100cm deep.
 If the hole fills with water as you dig it then the water table is currently high and you will need to wait for it to drop to test how well your soil drains.
 Once you have an empty hole and some free time, fill the hole with water.
 Check back every 15 minutes or so and record how long it takes the water to drain out of the hole.
 If it takes over six hours then this is classified as poor drainage.
 When we tested a wet part of our Horfield garden the water drained in 4.5 hours so the drainage was on the slow side (impeded) but not classified as poor and is good for plants that like a 'moist but well-drained soil'.

 *Clay soils will become compacted if people (or vehicles) walk over them in wet weather.
 If there is an area of your lawn that you regularly walk across you will probably notice that the grass doesn't do as well and water pools on the surface in winter.
 This is bad news for worms and bad news for plants because their roots are starved of oxygen when the soil is waterlogged.
-If you have a clay soil then the good news if that it's not a good idea to do a lot of gardening in wet weather!
+If you have a clay soil then the good news is that it's not a good idea to do a lot of gardening in wet weather!

 bottom of page